ServiceNowEvents/GuidebookTemplate/README.md

-# Stuff to Know to Creator Knowledge/CreatorCon Guidebooks
+# Stuff to Know to Create Knowledge/CreatorCon Guidebooks

 ## Goal